Are you planning to fire up the smoker? Are you in the market for a new grill?

 All of those fuel sources will release flavorful smoke to ensure your food is tasty!

 The most popular fuel source for smoking is charcoal.
 It has been used for centuries to infuse food with smokiness.

-But wood pellets are the new charcoal, as people are looking for ease and comfort.
+But wood pellets are the new charcoal (and you can even use them on one!), as people are looking for ease and comfort.
 Pellets are so easy to smoke with; any beginner can be successful!

 Then, there are those looking for specific hardwood flavors who rely on the flavor of wood chips and wood chunks of their favorite woods.

 So, what should I use and what should I buy?